How To Light Photography Prints And Artwork

 A Summary Of The Basics

-Now that you are an expert on lighting, here is a summary of points to remember before you tackle your new lighting project.
+Now that you have gained some insight on the various aspects of lighting, here is a summary of points to remember before you start your new accent lighting project.

 1. NEVER hang artwork or photographs on a wall that receives direct sunlight, even if it is only an hour per day.

-2. ALWAYS hire a qualified professional when installing those new fixtures.
+2. ALWAYS hire a qualified professional when installing new light fixtures or dimmer switches.
 Working with electricity is dangerous.

 4. Light fixtures are designed to accept one type of bulb (think screw-in base, push-pin base, or twist-lock base).
-Before you purchase fixtures, BE SURE that the bulbs you purchase are compatible with them.
+BE SURE that the fixtures and bulbs you purchase are compatible.
 It may be wise to consult a professional.

 5. If you choose ceiling mounted light fixtures (either surface mounted or flush mounted), be sure that once installed, you are able to swivel or aim them near that 30-degree angle that you are targeting.
 Some fixtures cannot be aimed, depending on the design.